-Brief: This is a continually updated article to inform you about Ubuntu 18.04 release date, features and everything important associated with it.
+Brief: This is a continually updated article to inform you about Ubuntu 18.04 release date, features, upgrade procedure and everything important associated with it.

 If you are into science fiction, you should already know the meaning of bionic.
 Bionic refers to having an artificial, electromechanical body part.

 Beaver is a large nocturnal rodent.
 It is known for building dams, canals, and homes.
 The English verb “to beaver” meaning to work hard and constantly actually comes from the industrious nature of a beaver.